Lab Members

 MPH, Senior Clinical Trials Manager

-Eva is thrilled to work at the intersection of women’s health and social justice.
-She joined the Lindau Lab at the University of Chicago in 2019 and is excited to help launch new projects as Clinical Trials Manager.
-She is passionate about addressing health disparities and promoting health equity.
-Since 2013, she has coordinated federally-funded research projects.
+Eva is thrilled to work at the intersection of women’s health and public health.
+She joined the Lindau Lab in 2019 as a Clinical Trials Manager.
 Eva has a BA in International Studies from the University of Illinois and an MPH in Epidemiology from the University of Michigan.
-Outside of the lab, she practices yoga, is a dog-mom, and likes to browse “best of” food lists, allowing those places to navigate a weekend exploring different parts of the city.
+Her responsibilities include launching clinical trials, designing data collection databases, and overseeing recruitment, enrollment, and retention for longitudinal studies.
+Outside of the lab, she spends time with her family and likes to browse “best of” food lists dreaming about her next meal.

 Victoria Winslow